Contact Us Today (424) 372-3112

 Posted by Sam Israels | Nov 27, 2021

-California Penal Code 273a PC defines the crime of child endangerment as the willful exposure of a child to unjustifiable pain, suffering, or danger, a serious offense with significant legal implications.
+Under California Penal Code 273a PC, child endangerment is defined as the willful exposure of a child to unjustifiable pain, suffering, or danger.
+This is not a trivial matter, but a serious offense with significant legal implications, underscoring the gravity of the situation and the need for immediate attention.

 It's crucial to understand that the child doesn't have to be physically harmed for charges to be brought under this statute.
 Simply exposing a child to danger could lead to a child's endangerment, arrest, charge, and conviction.